bbauska/W3Cx-3of5/README.md

 <h3 id="ch2-4-5">2.4.5 The MediaRecorder API</h3>

-This MediaRecoredr API allows to record / capture the audio or video stream.
+<p>This MediaRecoredr API allows to record / capture the audio or video stream.
 There are many sources for audio or video streams, but we will only consider here the streams coming from a WebCam or a sound input (i.e. microphone).

 For example, the MediaRecorder API is used to record the video stream from a WebCam as a file saved on the hard disk.
 Below is a screenshot of an application allowing to record the WebCam.
-You will be able to run this example a little further, but for security reasons, it cannot run directly in this Web page.
+You will be able to run this example a little further, but for security reasons, it cannot run directly in this Web page.</p>

 <!------------------------------------------------------------------------------------------------>
 <!--------------- 114.
 Screenshot showing on the left the webcam video stream, and on the right the same stream recorded and playable in a HTML video element (xxx) ------------------->